ProTimer - Intervalometer

 • Delay Before First Photo: Set a countdown before the initial shot, allowing time to position yourself or prepare the scene.

-Common Uses for ProTimer:
+Common Uses for ProTimer

 • Time-Lapse Photography: Capture gradual changes over time, such as moving clouds, sunsets, or bustling cityscapes.
+The individual images (sometimes thousands or more) can later be combined into stunning time-lapse videos using dedicated editing software.

 • Group Photos: Reduce the chance of blinks or missed smiles by taking multiple shots in succession.